gm515/DeepCATS/README.md

 - `losses.py`: contains a bunch of different loss functions from sources online or my own
 - `preprocessing.py`: does some preprocessing of the training data to prepare it for use with the network training
 - `trainmodel.py`: the script which does everything from preparing to training the model
+- `fullimageprediction.py`: example script which shows how to predict with a new image

 To start with, if you'd like to explore different loss function, you can explore the `losses.py` script and add your own.
 I found a bunch online or wrote my own functions.
 Different loss functions are tailored to different network challanges.
 Image segmentation is tricky so loss functions for use here typically stick to functions which use true or false, positive or negative detections.
 Have a look online though as new functions are published all the time.

 Next, the augmentation side can generally be left alone.
 However, you might want to modify the actual transformations that are done.
 Look under the `def augment(dir, n):` function to see what transformations and parameters are being conducted.
 You can comment out some of these lines or add your own or change the parameter values to allow for more drastic or constrained transformations.
 You can also write a custom class as I did for the Poisson noise to do your own trannsformation which is not provided by the Augmentor module.

 If you would like to modify anything about how the data is preprocessed, then look at the `preprocessing.py` script.
 Preprocessing includes anything with collating the data together, running the augmentation and splitting the data into the relevant temporary folders (Augmentor dumps everything into the same directory so it is necessary to split things back up again).
+It also importantly splits the data into training and validation directories with a 75% training and 25% validation split.
 The script also goes through to identify any NaN or problematic images which might be completely empty or have bad values in them, etc. I found that this was important to ensuring the training went smoothly.
 Sometimes I made a change to the `augmentation.py` script which resulted in some bad images being generated which would lead to bad training.
 I wouldn't know about it until it came to actually training, at which point I usually went to the `preprocessing.py` script to figure out why and to fix it.

-Finally, the actual training is executed by running the `trainmodel.py` through the command line as `ipython -- trainmodel.py Adam 1e-4 BCE elu 1 GM_UNet 6` where each parameter is listed to declare the specifics of training.
+Finally, the actual training is executed by running the `trainmodel.py` through the command line as

+`ipython -- trainmodel.py Adam 1e-4 BCE elu 1 GM_UNet 6`

+where each parameter is listed to declare the specifics of training.
 I listed some obvious go-to parameters under the `if __name__ == '__main__':` function.
 For example `Adam` uses the Adam optimiser, or `SGD` uses the SGD optimiser.
 For any others you can add to the script.
 It just makes executing the model training a little simpler as you can pass in parameters.
 The same is true for the learning rate `1e-4` as above, the loss function `BCE` as above, the activation function `elu` as above, the number of GPUs `1` as above, the model architecture `GM_UNet` as above, and the amount of augmentation fold to perform `6`-fold as above.
 Again, you can add any other parameters you would like if you have a new loss function you want to try.
 Setting the number of GPUs is useful if you will run the training on the hpc cluster.
 In which case you can get set it to something like `4` and use 4 GPUs at once to really expedite the training.
+Parameter order is important as the script reads the parameters sequentially (this could be changed so parameters are declared using a `-parmeter value` system).

 An important line is

 `training_dir = 'data/GM_MG_combined_data_n217'`

 where you will want to put the location of the new folder of data if you have added your own.

 Another important section is